dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 Topics 3, 7 and 8 clearly revolve around education,
 indicating that ChatGPT is actively discussed as a tool for learning and teaching.
-This suggests that a growing influence of AI in educational settings, potentially transforming how students access information, complete assignments, and interact with educational content.
+This suggests that a growing influence of AI in educational settings, potentially transforming how students complete assignments and interact with educational content.
 However, integrating AI into education also raises concerns about academic integrity, a topic discussed in @cotton_chatting_2024.
+These concerns may have been discussed by users due to the word "ban" in Topic 3.

 The less prevalent topics span a range of fields, including medicine, cybersecurity, mathematics, stocks and employment.